cisagov/cool-accounts/users/README.md

 To do this, follow these steps:

-1. Comment out the `assume_role` block in `provider.tf` and directly below that uncomment the line `profile = "cool-users-account-admin"`.
+1. Comment out the `profile = "cool-users-provisionaccount"` line for the "default" provider in `providers.tf` and directly below that uncomment the line `profile = "cool-users-account-admin"`.
 1. Create a new AWS profile called `cool-users-account-admin` in your Boto3 configuration using the "AWSAdministratorAccess" credentials (access key ID, secret access key, and session token)